 The Diversity, Equity, and Inclusion Committee (DEIC) is the identified committee that guides the CRP goals and objectives, and continually reviews and analyzes data to better understand our current service delivery system and the impact of the CRP as new strategies are implemented.
 The DEIC meets monthly on the first Thursday.
 Attendees include representatives from DBH Leadership, Technology & Quality Management, Managed Care, Contracted Providers, Public Health, and local community-based organizations.
 Results and activities are reported to the QIC on an annual basis.
-Accomplishments by the DEIC include developing the official Committee Charter (See Attachment C) and making a change in Avatar, the Electronic Health Record (EHR), to allow for an individual served/ client's preferred name to be entered in system.
+Accomplishments by the DEIC include developing the official Committee Charter (See Attachment C) and making a change in Avatar, the previous Electronic Health Record (EHR), to allow for an individual served/ client's preferred name to be entered in system.
+The BHSOC will be utilizing a new EHR and will continue to develop strategies to produce meaningful data.
 Updating and developing Policy and Procedure Guide (PPG) for the DEIC membership, Translation Process, and minimum training requirements for DEI for providers has also been developed and will be finalized.
+The BHSOC is changing to a new EHR and so there may be new opportunities to improve data collection and usage.

-In FY 2021/22, the DBH produced a number of materials to promote outreach during the early stages of the COVID-19 pandemic.
-This includes the development of a two-part "Cultural Humility Can't Stop with COVID-19" outreach series that are available on the Behavioral Health website.
-In addition, the DBH also developed a Participation Agreement for Providers to ensure a specific time commitment for DEIC activities.
+DBH also developed a Participation Agreement for Providers to ensure a specific time commitment for DEIC activities.
 In collaboration with the Diversity Services Coordinator, the DBH ESM also supported the development of the RAVEN Approach tool (see Attachment D), which provides practical methods for responding to micro-aggressions in the workplace and online.
+This continues to be a tool that is used and is now provided to new employees.
 Outreach materials such a mental health lapel pin with the Pan-African flag colors were developed and is used during Black History Month.
 The county also developed mental health pins that featured the rainbow flag, and those were used during LGBTQ History Month and Pride Month as a way to build community alliance.
 The approach also promoted greater awareness of mental health issues in both the African American community and LGBTQ+ communities.